DG-code101/my-game-dev-journey/devlogs/day3-learning-cpp.md

 - [TikTok – Lasagna Exercise](https://tiktok.com/@gammawispy)

 ## 🗣️ Notes or Reflections
 Today felt like a big sync moment.
 I’m not just coding—I’m building a story across platforms.
 Seeing my progress documented visually and technically makes it feel real.

-Let’s keep pushing.
+📚 **Heads-up:** I’ve got tests coming up next week, so I may not post or code much for a few days.
+Time to shift gears and focus on studying.
+The dev grind will resume soon.